jamiesanson/Broker/README.md

 Broker is current under _*heavy development*_, that means if you want to use it, fork the repo and be sure to keep up to date with changes as I commit more.

+The sample will be updated as I make changes to the core of the library.
+This sample uses an [open-source REST API for Space X information](https://github.com/r-spacex/SpaceX-API) to demonstrate how this library can be used.

 ### Where's the version number?
 I plan on beginning versioning starting at `0.1.0` after I've implemented the following:
  * Some way of not having to hardcode strings as keys